neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 :::

 :::{admonition} Why?
 Once you have defined individual behaviors, you can determine what behavior an animal is doing at each moment in time.
 AND what is that animal *not* doing at that moment in time?
-Why?
-What causes a particular behavioral expression over another and what modulates behavioral decisions?
+Essentially, behaviors compete for expression and an animal's motivation and its external environment determine which wins.
+The Nobel laureate [Konrad Lorenz](https://en.wikipedia.org/wiki/Konrad_Lorenz) laid the foundations for an approach to studying animal behavior and categorized behavior into *Fixed Action Pattern* components that are released by *Sign Stimuli*.
 :::

 :::{glossary}